Everything you need to know about Microsoft Power BI

 Dashboards:

-Dashboard is not available in Power BI Desktop.
+Dashboard is not available on Power BI Desktop.
 The visualizations shown on the dashboard are called tiles.
 The visualization represented on the dashboard comes from the report, and each report is based on a dataset.

 Power BI pricing

-However, Premium plan allows any user to consume Power BI content with advanced administration and deployment controls.
+However, the Premium plan allows any user to consume Power BI content with advanced administration and deployment controls.

 Key Features of Power BI: